Creamy Chocolate Lasagna

 - Can be made refined sugar-free

 - Worth the few extra pounds of weight gain (just kidding, I tried to make it as healthy as possible)

 Should you recreate this creamy Chocolate Lasagna, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes.
 And if you are part of my Insta family, don’t be shy and say “hi” in the comments below.

 - 1 batch of these brownies (*see recipe instructions)

 - For the cream layer, put all ingredients in a high-speed blender or food processor and blend until the mixture is creamy.
-Pour HALF of the cream onto the brownie layer and put the baking dish into the freezer for about 30-60 minutes.
+Pour HALF of the cream onto the brownie layer and put the pan into the freezer for about 30-60 minutes.

 - Finally, pour the remaining half of the cream layer onto the pudding layer.
-Add 1/4 cup of dairy-free chocolate chips (optional) and refrigerate the baking dish for at least 4 hours (better overnight) to set.
+Add 1/4 cup of dairy-free chocolate chips (optional) and refrigerate the pan for at least 4 hours (better overnight) to set.
 Store leftovers in the fridge for up to 4 days.
 Enjoy!